UNESCO World Heritage Sites of Turkey

 The Neolithic Site of Catalhoyuk

 Catalhoyuk has been credited with the birth of agriculture.
 In approximately 9000BC our nomadic ancestors settled into this land.
 Therefore they began creating permanent villages.
 This is the site of the first known human settlement.
-It compromises of domestic buildings with img_0030a population of 10,000 people at its height.
+It compromises of domestic buildings with a population of 10,000 people at its height.
 The structures were mud brick dwellings.
 There were few doors at ground level.
 As a result homes were accessed from the rooftops.

 Although no temples have been found murals and figurines have been discovered throughout the settlement.